 Picking up on what he was doing, Jan smiled.
 “Only when I can’t fall asleep at night.”

-After allowing everyone who was in the mood to do so enjoyed a quick, if nervous laugh over this exchange, Brant returned to the matter at hand.
+After allowing everyone who was in the mood to do so to enjoy a quick, if nervous laugh, over this exchange, Brant returned to the matter at hand.
 “So, where does that leave us?
-Do we pull our horns in, or shout out damn the torpedoes and forge ahead as we have been?”
+Do we pull our horns in, or shout out ‘damn the torpedoes!’ and forge ahead as we have been?”

 “Unless someone has serious objections, I’m all for doing our job, consequences be damned,” Jan declared, glancing about the table at those seated around her as she was doing so as if to dare someone to voice their concerns over that course.
 When no one did, she turned her attention to how best to cover a story that was evolving at breakneck speed.
 “The next order of business concerns a point Larry has brought to my attention,” Jan stated evenly.